-dsmd(1M) monitors domain state signatures, CPU reset conditions and Solaris heartbeat for up to 18 domains.
+dsmd(1M) monitors domain state signatures, CPU reset conditions and Solaris heartbeat for up to 18 domains on a Sun Fire 15K and up to 9 on a Sun Fire 12K system.
 It also handles domain stop events related to hardware failure.